LibEMG/libemg/docs/source/documentation/data/data_doc.md

 <br/>

 # Offline Data Handler
 A large overhead in projects is simply interfacing with the dataset.
-We are providing a means to quickly get your in-house or public datasets interfaced with the toolkit so you can get to improving performance as fast as possible.
+We are providing a means to quickly get your in-house or public datasets interfaced with the library so you can get to improving performance as fast as possible.
 The offline data handler is incredibly flexible with the format of the data trying to be ingested.
 Simply specify the base directory and it will capture all .csv and .txt files in nested folders.
 There can be important metadata in the file addresses that are crucial for later analysis (i.e., extracting a training set flag, subject number, repetition number, and class number from a file named `C:\User\CoolProgrammer\Dataset\training\S1_C12_R3.txt`), and we provide a simple function for defining regular expressions for all the metadata you could desire.
 Using these regular expressions, you can create a dictionary that you pass into the offlinedatahandler that will collect the metadata, along with the emg contents of the within the files for all files that satisfy your regexp's.
 If the metadata is within the file, you can alternatively hand in a column id for the metadata.
 Once the data handler has collected all the information available, you can use it to slice the dataset however you'd like, then proceed to feature extraction!

 ```Python
 dataset_folder = 'demos/data/myo_dataset'